 “EWG revealed that approximately 75 percent of products that list fragrance includes the hormone-disrupting chemical, phthalate.”

-Fragrances or perfume are present in nearly half of all cosmetic products.
+Fragrances or perfumes are present in nearly half of all cosmetic products.
 These blends give beauty products their brand scents, but they are said to be often chemical cocktails.
-We all know the magic of hidden witty marketing – the aroma is the term used to protect the name of their secret product used in it.
+We all know the magic of hidden witty marketing – the aroma is the term used to protect the name of the secret product used in it.
 The problem with fragrance is that law does not apply to companies to tell customers what is actually in these secret “blends.”
 Therefore, it is impossible to know what any blend could be made of.
 Don’t you like knowing what your food constitutes?
-Makeup gets applied on to your skin and goes inside into your system.
+Makeup gets applied onto your skin and goes inside into your system.
 Are you okay, not knowing about it?

 Some clean cosmetic companies introduce fragrance-free products.
 These products are often referred to as those with sensitive skin and are best for babies.
 It doesn’t mean that the product doesn’t smell like anything.
 It just shows that the products hold their natural scent and not cloaked by a fragrance blend.

 3. Coal tar dyes – the next time you wear eye shadows: